nocksock/dequel/README.md

 - String matching with contains (*), starts_with (^), and ends_with ($)
 - Logical operators (AND/OR) with grouping
 - Extensible through adapters
-- Ecto and ETS adapter included
+- Adapter for Ecto and Enums included

 ## Installation